-Case Study: Identity and Design System for a Digital Currency
+Case Study: Identity and Design Development for a Digital Currency

-Our goal was to create an engaging and recognisable identity and design system to support it.
+Our goal was to create an engaging and recognisable identity and a design system to clarify the rationales integrated into the platform and products.
 We worked out a common vision and a set of principles to bring longevity, togetherness and representation for it both as a cryptocurrency and as a project in any environment.

 This identity represents Decred across different platforms, helps new and existing users to recognise it, gain trust and become more engaged.

-The design system provides direction and makes it easier for anyone to communicate about Decred.
+The design system provides direction and makes it easier for anyone to communicate about Decred as well design and develop products.
 It contains a set of simple + practical tools, principles and guides for different contexts and use cases. (e.g. for UI and applications, marketing materials and any other information design).

 Initial Thoughts and Findings